TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 - Turbo and the four components of it.
 - When to use a Turbo Frame.
 - How to use Turbo Streams to update your pages.
-- What Turbo Native is used for.
+- What Hotwire Native is used for.

 ### Single-page applications (SPAs)